trumf/trumf.github.io/src/blog/adding-rss-11ty/index.md

 So I got it working and this post is mostly just a way for me to get rid of the frustration by writing it down.
 I will say that although the whole issue was probably caused by getting help from an LLM, it was also how it got solved.
 I would never have gone into the source code to find the deprecated comment, but I could just tell Claude to dig into it and it found the issue pretty quickly.

 If you want to see the feed for yourself you can find it here: [rosenqvist.design/feed.xml](https://rosenqvist.design/feed.xml)

+**PS:** As I'm writing this, the plugin issue still occasionally resurfaces - the `@11ty/eleventy-plugin-rss` import sometimes fails and requires reinstalling the plugin and clearing npm cache.
+It seems to be related to some dependency resolution quirks, but the workaround is now familiar: `npm uninstall @11ty/eleventy-plugin-rss`, `npm install @11ty/eleventy-plugin-rss`, `npm cache clean --force`.
+The RSS feed itself seems to work once the plugin is properly installed, but I cant figure out why it needs constant reinstall...